 Hostelling International is a network of nearly 4000 hostels in over 80 different countries.
 It‘s one of the largest membership organizations in the world with over 3.7 million members across the globe.

-In Canada, HI is represented by 60 hostels from coast to coast.
+In Canada, HI is represented by 58 hostels from coast to coast.
 From the urban jungle to the rustic wilderness, no matter your travel style, HI-Canada has you covered.
-All HI hostels in Canada are inspected each year to ensure they meet HI’s high standards of cleanliness, security, available amenities and sustainability.
+All HI hostels in Canada are inspected each year to ensure they meet HI’s high standards of cleanliness, security, available amenities, and sustainability.
 So whether you’re staying in a yurt by the sea, a modern private room in the big city, or a shared room at the base of a mountain, you can sleep easy knowing you can expect a consistent level of service across the country.

 HI knows that hostelling is about more than having an affordable place to rest your head at the end of a busy day of exploration.
 Hostels are an integral part of your adventure.
-Through organized activities and special programs, HI brings together like-minded travellers from all walks of life.
+Through organized activities and special programs, HI brings together like-minded travelers from all walks of life.
 While staying at a HI hostel, you will meet new people, discover different cultures and customs, and maybe even learn more about yourself too.